syntaxseed/environmentresources/BashCustom/BashAliases/README.md

 fi
 ```

 The master file loads all the others (update master if another file of aliases is added).
+It also includes the goto utility (https://github.com/iridakos/goto) for creating directory shortcuts.